P-p-H-d/c-stl-comparison/README.md

 # Analysis

-The following critera are used to compare the different C libraries.
+The following criteria are used to compare the different C libraries.
 The C++ STL is also included as as reference.

 * supported C language (C89, C99, C11 or C23)
 * pure C program (no need for external preprocessor),